clubcapra/capra_audio_common/README.md

 # capra_audio_common
-This package let you stream audio between the computer and the robot.
+This package lets you stream audio between the computer and the robot.
 THIS REPOSITORY IS BASED ON THE ROS_DRIVER/AUDIO_COMMON REPOSITORY.

 ## How to install the dependancies